-SEVEN QUALITIES OF A DISCIPLINED INVESTOR
+Seven Qualities of a Disciplined Investor

 Be Accountable.
 Show your plan to your spouse or a trusted Christian friend and review it with them quarterly to show how you are being faithful in following it.
 Any thoughts of taking steps outside your strategy will be tempered by the realization you will have to give an honest accounting to your friend.

-Austin Pryor has 40 years of experience advising investors and is the founder of the Sound Mind Investing newsletter and website.
-He is the author of The Sound Mind Investing Handbook, which enjoys the endorsements of respected Christian teachers with more than 100,000 copies sold.
-Austin lives in Louisville, Kentucky, U.S.A.
+Austin Pryor has 39 years of experience advising investors, and is the founder of Sound Mind Investing newsletter and website.
+He’s the author of The Sound Mind Investing Handbook, which enjoys the endorsements of respected Christian teachers with more than 100,000 copies sold.
+Pryor lives in Louisville, Kentucky, with Susie, his wife of 53 years.

+© MONDAY MANNA is a weekly issue of CBMC INTERNATIONAL a non-profit, evangelical ministry that exists to serve business and professional people as followers of Jesus; to present Jesus Christ as Lord and Savior to business and professional men. © 2020 ALL RIGHTS RESERVED TO CBMC